 The remaining minimum 60 credit hours must include at least 30 credits of graded coursework (disciplinary/interdisciplinary and methodology seminars) and 30 research/dissertation credits.

-The graded coursework is tailored to the student’s primary disciplinary interest in one of the six traditional concentrations offered at the Pamplin College of Business:
+The graded coursework is tailored to the student’s primary disciplinary interest in one of the three traditional concentrations offered at the Pamplin College of Business:

 - Business Information Technology